 Advised is a word best used to show your subject matter expertise.
 Make sure you mention all the times you have helped others on a subject that you’re familiar with.

 People do not just want to see your skillset, they also want to know what previous employers thought of you.
 Training someone shows a company’s trust in you because it shows you’re reliable enough to train someone.

 Any time you have improved something at work, hiring managers want to know about it.
 Have you improved productivity, profitability, process, team spirit, atmosphere, customer satisfaction?
 Whatever you have improved, mention it.

 Resolved relates to overcoming a problem or challenge in the workplace.
 You will need to include what the problem was, how it happened, what you did to resolve it and why you thought this was the right way to go about it.
 This will make you shine on paper.

 This word should be used to show how you resolved a conflict between yourself and another.
 Hiring managers will ask you about any office disputes you were in and if you can explain to them how you resolved it, it shows your level of maturity.

 Use one of these words to show who you worked with across departments or from a third party and what you achieved together.
 Remember, whenever you explain a situation on paper, you need to answer the basic questions of: who was involved, what happened, how did it happen, how many or how much was involved, what you did and why it was successful.
 When looking for target words to include in your resume, remember to always refer to the job description!

-At CSA, we work closely with you to make sure your personal brand and resume is perfect.
+At CSA, we work closely with you to make sure your personal brand and your resume writing is perfectly reflecting you.

 Contact us today – and start preparing for a career in Australia.